SoSAFE! Information for Parents and Carers

 - Becoming partners

-Steps 1 and 2 are non-intimate, steps 3, 4 and 5 can be intimate or non-intimate.
+Steps 1 and 2 are non-intimate, while steps 3, 4, and 5 can be either intimate or non-intimate.